aassxun/Understanding-Vision-Tasks/README.md

 # Understanding Vision Tasks

-Our paper ''The Key of Understanding Vision Tasks: Explanatory Instructions'' is available at xxx.
+Our paper ''The Key of Understanding Vision Tasks: Explanatory Instructions'' is available at [https://arxiv.org/abs/2412.18525](https://arxiv.org/abs/2412.18525).

 Dataset and code will be available in two months.